puppetlabs/puppetserver/documentation/configuration.markdown

 ## Logging

-All of Puppet Server's logging is routed through the JVM [Logback](http://logback.qos.ch/) library.
+Puppet Server's logging is routed through the JVM [Logback](http://logback.qos.ch/) library.
 By default, it logs to `/var/log/puppetlabs/puppetserver/puppetserver-access.log`, the log level is 'INFO', and Puppet Server sends nothing to syslog.

 The default Logback configuration file is at `/etc/puppetserver/logback.xml` or `/etc/puppetlabs/puppetserver/logback.xml`.
-You can edit this file to change the logging behavior, and/or specify a different Logback config file in [`global.conf`](#globalconf).
+You can edit this file to change the logging behavior, or specify a different Logback config file in [`global.conf`](#globalconf).
 For more information on configuring Logback itself, see the [Logback Configuration Manual](http://logback.qos.ch/manual/configuration.html).
 Puppet Server picks up changes to logback.xml at runtime, so you don't need to restart the service for changes to take effect.

 Puppet Server relies on `logrotate` to manage the log file, and installs a configuration file at `/etc/logrotate.d/puppetserver` or `/etc/logrotate.d/pe-puppetserver`.